andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

 Next, we will look at the efficiency of the design.
 While variance of parameter estimates (VIFs) are bad, variance of the regressors used to estimate those parameters is good.
 This is because variance in a regressor gives it a unique signature that can be observed in the signal (if it is there).

-More technically, efficient designs minimize the quantity (XTX)-1.
+More technically, efficient designs minimize the quantity (X'X)-1.
 Or in MATLAB inv(X'*X).
 In particular, we are interested in the diagonal elements of this matrix, each of which corresponds to a predictor in our design.
 So, we'll calculate this quantity and focus on the diagonals.
 Since we typically think of efficiency in positive terms (i.e. more efficiency is better), we'll take the reciprocal:

 ::

     eff = (1./diag(inv(X'*X)))';
     eff

 Note that this is a unit-less measure.
 It is affected by the scaling of the design matrix (and scaling of contrasts when we calculate contrast efficiency).
 As a result, it is a relative term and comparing grossly different designs is not meaningful.
-But, so long as we keep our scaling constant, we can compare different simultations of a design (e.g., same number of conditions and trials) using this metric.
+But, so long as we keep our scaling constant, we can compare different simulations of a design (e.g., same number of conditions and trials) using this metric.

 While higher efficiency for each regressor is a good thing, what we are typically interested in are contrasts.
 When you ran the optimizeX script previously, you gave it the contrasts that you wanted to be optimized.
 Let's see the metric it used to measure this.
 The contrasts you gave the script were saved in the variable "params.L."